Huy1902/CS188/README.md

 These projects are in the course CS188.
-This is where I upload my work on that.
+Here is where I upload my work on that.

 # Table of contents
 - [CSPs Overview](#csps-overview)